Al-Balad, Jeddah: Historical houses

 Among the most famous and oldest buildings to date are the Al Nassif House and Al Jamjoom House in Yemen neighborhood, Al Baeshen House, Al Qabal Mosque, Al Shafi'i Mosque in Al Mazloum, Dar Al Banaja and Al Zahed Houses in the Al Sham neighborhood.
 Some of these buildings have risen to more than 30 meters.
 Their construction is still in good condition after decades.

 Jeddah Old City is a home for 500-year-old buildings that are now subject to restoration as the Saudi crown prince Muhammad bin Salman pledged an amount of $13.3 million to restore 56 buildings.
 The restoration project will be implemented by the Ministry of Culture.
 The aim of the project is to boost the artistic culture in Saudi Arabia.

+In May 2024, Jeddah Historic District Program announced the restoration of 3 historical houses, which are the Jokhdar House, Al-Rayyis House, and Kedwan House, and turning them into luxury hotels.
+The restoration was supervised by the ministry of culture, which assigned Al Balad Development Company to manage the hotels.

-Non–Muslim Cemetery
+Non-Muslim Cemetery

-The Non–Muslim Cemetery (formerly known as the Christian Cemetery) is located on the King Fahd Branch Road in Al-Balad.
+The Non-Muslim Cemetery (formerly known as the Christian Cemetery) is located on the King Fahd Branch Road in Al-Balad.
 The cemetery is hidden from sight by a wall and high trees.
 The supervision of the site is the responsibility of Western consulates in Jeddah.

 The cemetery contains more than 400 graves, including a sarcophagus dedicated to the French explorer Charles Huber and a single Commonwealth War Graves Commission gravestone for a British soldier of the Second World War.
 Cyril Ousman, the British Vice-consul of Jeddah who was shot and killed by Prince Mishari bin Abdulaziz Al Saud is also buried here.
 Recent burials have been rare and infrequent, and are mostly of Indian and Filipino children.

 The cemetery has existed since the 16th century when it was used to bury Portuguese casualties resulting from the Ottoman–Portuguese wars.
-The walls of the cemetery may have been built by Muhammad Ali of Egypt in the aftermath of the Ottoman-Saudi wars of the 1810s.
+The walls of the cemetery may have been built by Muhammad Ali of Egypt in the aftermath of the Ottoman–Saudi wars of the 1810s.
 The cemetery was vandalised following the Battle of Jeddah in 1925.